mysociety/fixmystreet/running/admin_manual.md

     </p>
     <p>
-      OpenStreetMap is an editable project, so it is possible to encourage users -- or your own team -- to update the map information.
+      OpenStreetMap is an editable project, so it is possible to encourage users &mdash; or your own team &mdash; to update the map information.
 It will take a while for the map tiles to update, so these changes might not appear on your own site immediately.
     </p>